Google Calendar Integration

-Connect OpenClaw to Google Calendar using Expanso pipelines.
-Check your schedule, create events, set reminders, and build daily briefings - all while keeping your Google credentials on your own machine.
+Check your schedule, create events, set reminders, and build daily briefings - your Google credentials never leave your machine.

 Prerequisites